Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

 We should assume that the initial measurement of $\hat{B}$ and the final measurement of $\hat{A}$ in all the possible ways reduce to complementary partial measurements that evenly and non-redundantly contribute to the selection of the pair of outcomes.

-For example, the initial measurement of $\hat{B}$ could reduce to that of $\hat{B}_{l}$ (the left binary digit -- bit -- of the number in register $B$ ) and the final measurement of $\hat{A}$ to that of $\hat{A_{r}}$ (the right bit of the number in register $A$).
+For example, the initial measurement of $\hat{B}$ could reduce to that of $\hat{B}_{l}$ (the left binary digit -- bit -- of the number in register $B$) and the final measurement of $\hat{A}$ to that of $\hat{A_{r}}$ (the right bit of the number in register $A$).
 Or vice-versa, etc. Together, the measurement of $\hat{B}_{l}$ at time $t_{1}$ and that of $\hat{A_{r}}$ at time $t_{2}$ select a well defined problem-setting, say it is $01$.
-How to arrange together the selections performed by the two successive measurements is explained in the next two sections.
+How to arrange together the selections performed by the two successive measurements in order that, together, they determine the process between the two outcomes is explained in the next subsection.